-Alternatively referred to as the number pad or numeric keyboard, the numeric keypad is a 17-key keypad usually found on the far right side of a typical IBM 101 / 2-key keyboard.
+Alternatively referred to as the number pad, numeric keyboard, or numpad, the numeric keypad is a 17-key keypad usually found on the far right side of a typical IBM 101 / 2-key keyboard.
+To enable and disable the numeric keypad press the num lock key.
 Below is a visual example of the Saitek keyboard and where the keypad is located on almost every computer keyboard.

 The U.S. numeric keypad contains the below keys (going from top left to bottom right).

 - dash (minus)